iosonobert/pawsey-containers/hpc-python/sfoda/README.md

 Build the docker file locally and push the container to dockerhub

-sudo docker build -t mrayson/ocean_python:sfoda005_iwaves050 .
+sudo docker build -t mrayson/sfoda:sfoda006 .

 Test it runs

-sudo docker run mrayson/ocean_python:sfoda005_iwaves050 python
+sudo docker run mrayson/sfoda:sfoda006 python

 (It will crash due to not finding a file but should load the libraries fine...)

 Push to docker hub

+or... convert to singularit and copy directly to pawsey

+## Convert to a singularity image

+singularity build python_sfoda006.sif docker-daemon://mrayson/sfoda:sfoda006

 ###sudo docker tag iwaves latest
 (optional login: `sudo docker login`)